-8.9 Travel Plans87
+8.2 Travel Plans86

-- 8.10 Travel Plans are long-term management strategies for integrating proposals for sustainable travel into the planning process.
+Travel Plans are long-term management strategies for integrating proposals for sustainable travel into the planning process.
 They are based on evidence of the anticipated transport impacts of development and set measures to promote and encourage sustainable travel (such as promoting walking and cycling).
-They should not, however, be used as an excuse for unfairly penalising drivers and cutting provision for cars in a way that is unsustainable and could have negative impacts on the surrounding streets. - 8.11 Whilst all developments requiring a Travel Plan will require a Full Travel Plan at some point there are several types of travel plan which may be more appropriate in the initial stages.
-The various options are summarised below: - Full Travel Plan In the case of development proposals where the proposed use and accessibility needs are known a Full Travel Plan will be required.
-Developments such as schools, residential, single occupier retails units, health centres, restaurants, etc. will all require Full Travel Plans to be prepared and submitted as part of the formal planning application even if that application is in outline form. - Interim Travel Plan may be acceptable where the exact scale and split of uses cannot be identified at the planning application stage.
-How the Travel Plan is delivered will be confirmed once the ratio of each use type is known and may form part of a reserved matters application or be subject to a planning condition. - Framework Travel Plan Where an 'end user' or 'users' are not known a Travel Plan Framework is produced in a format that supports the development of subsequent individual plans for each element of the development.
-This type of Travel Plan is commonly used for large mixed-use developments where several different uses and occupiers are proposed but may not be known at the time of the planning submission. - Area Wide Travel Plan is commonly used as part of a development Masterplan and where multiple sites are under consideration; however, once the development proposals are at the stage of formal submission to the Local Planning Authority it is likely that they have been sufficiently progressed to allow a Full, Interim or Framework Travel Plan to have been prepared to accompany the submission. - 8.12 Travel Plans should where possible, be considered in parallel to development proposals and readily integrated into the design and occupation of the new site rather than retrofitted after occupation. - 8.13 Where there may be more effective or sustainable outcomes, and in order to mitigate the impact of the proposed development, consideration will be given to
+They should not, however, be used as an excuse for unfairly penalising drivers and cutting provision for cars in a way that is unsustainable and could have negative impacts on the surrounding streets.

+Whilst all developments requiring a Travel Plan will require a Full Travel Plan at some point there are several types of travel plan which may be more appropriate in the initial stages.
+The various options are summarised below:

+Full Travel Plan - In the case of development proposals where the proposed use and accessibility needs are known a Full Travel Plan will be required.
+Developments such as schools, residential, single occupier retails units, health centres, restaurants, etc. will all require Full Travel Plans to be prepared and submitted as part of the formal planning application even if that application is in outline form.
+Interim Travel Plan - may be acceptable where the exact scale and split of uses cannot be identified at the planning application stage.
+How the Travel Plan is delivered will be confirmed once the ratio of each use type is known and may form part of a reserved matters application or be subject to a planning condition.

+- Framework Travel Plan Where an 'end user' or 'users' are not known a Travel Plan Framework is produced in a format that supports the development of subsequent individual plans for each element of the development.
+This type of Travel Plan is commonly used for large mixed-use developments where several different uses and occupiers are proposed but may not be known at the time of the planning submission. - Area Wide Travel Plan is commonly used as part of a development Masterplan and where multiple sites are under consideration; however, once the development proposals are at the stage of formal submission to the Local Planning Authority it is likely that they have been sufficiently progressed to allow a Full, Interim or Framework Travel Plan to have been prepared to accompany the submission.

-87 Travel Plans, Transport Assessments and Statements - GOV.UK (www.gov.uk) - paragraph 3
+Travel Plans should where possible, be considered in parallel to development proposals and readily integrated into the design and occupation of the new site rather than retrofitted after occupation.

-Area Wide Travel Plans and measures that form a Travel Demand Management Strategy.
+Where there may be more effective or sustainable outcomes, and in order to mitigate the impact of the proposed development, consideration will be given to Area Wide Travel Plans and measures that form a Travel Demand Management Strategy.

-8.14 Travel Plans should not merely simply be seen as a means to gain planning permission, but instead a dynamic process for managing access and improving choices that continues for the life of the development, requiring ongoing commitment from developers and occupiers.
+Travel Plans should not merely simply be seen as a means to gain planning permission, but instead a dynamic process for managing access and improving choices that continues for the life of the development, requiring ongoing commitment from developers and occupiers.

-8.15 When is a TA, TS and Travel Plan required?
+When is a TA, TS and Travel Plan required?